hbgxsm95/boylee1111.github.io/about.md

 ####Hobbies####
 I'm an addicted runner.
 I was crushed on this clean, efficient and unlimited exercise way since the first time I ran on playground.
 And I have participated in several running activities, like Shanghai Marathon.

+I'm also interested in Chinese martial arts, exactly, Kungfu.
+I've been learning *Wing Chun* for several years.
+But I think I'm still on the way from novice to intermediate.

 In addition, I'm passionate to explore unknown things, and enjoyable from changing my lifestyle.

 ###About This Blog###